 From a company’s perspective, API platforms should be first-class citizens in their API strategy roadmap.
 This enables them to build standardized service backends.
 By mandating specific APIs to be used within an API platform, companies have better control of the selection and choice of APIs.
 Ultimately this approach delivers consistent outcomes for all departments using the API platform.

 Rakuten RapidAPI Enterprise Hub offers a full-fledged API management suite for managing an internal API marketplace within your organization.
 With the help of this solution, you can seamlessly define and implement successful API strategies.
 Through single window access to all APIs, the Enterprise Hub makes it easy to discover, test, and consume APIs with ease.
 It also leverages the Rakuten RapidAPI marketplace, the world’s largest API marketplace with over ten thousand APIs.

 API Platform Architecture

 Building API Platforms is more than just grouping together a set of APIs.
-Like any software platform, the innards of an API platform also has to adhere to specific guidelines.
+Like any software platform, the innards of an API platform also have to adhere to specific guidelines.

-At its core, every API platform has two partitions consisting of the outer APIs and the inner APIs.
+Every API platform has two partitions consisting of the outer APIs and the inner APIs at its core.
 The outer APIs are the ones that are exposed to the outside world.
 These APIs form the interface specification for the API platform.
-The inner APIs are the actual APIs that perform a specific task, in line with the API platform’s overall objective.
+The inner APIs are the actual APIs that perform a specific task in line with the API platform’s overall objective.